This post may contain affiliate links.

 Frugal/ Coupon Bloggers – People love a good deal.
 Share pins about companies that save you money, cash back websites, daily deal sites, banking, online consignment stores, etc.

 Fashion Bloggers – Fashion blogs are a goldmine for affiliate links!
 Link your favorite shirts, shorts, pants, shoes, sunglasses, hats etc.

 Blogging About Blogging – Include pins for your favorite niche related courses, email providers, business tools, social media schedulers, blog hosting and website templates.

-If you want to learn how to make your affiliate pins go viral grab my checklist below!
+If you want to learn how to make your affiliate pins go viral check out my free course!

 There was a reason why Pinterest took down the affiliate link feature.
 You need to keep the following things in mind when you add these links so you posts won’t look like spam and you will maintain the integrity of your brand.

 1. Always Disclose!

 The most important rule you need to remember when adding affiliate links is to mention that it is an affiliate link.
 In your pin descriptions, Pinterest urges you to always disclose that it is an affiliate link and affiliate networks require it.
 You can write this within your description or use #affiliate at the end of your description.
 This needs to be done in order to follow affiliate networks rules and abide by FTC regulations.

 2. Update Your Existing Pins

 Go through your boards and see which pins you can add an affiliate link to.
 Use affiliate links for products that you have used and loved.
 This will establish trust with your followers.
 To make sure you keep the quality and standards of your brand, keep this in mind before you get too focused on the cha-ching.